-“Statutes often use expressions such as “deems it necessary”, “reason to believe” etc. Suffice it to say that these expressions have been held not to mean the subjective satisfaction of the officer concerned.
+“Statutes often use expressions such as “deems it necessary”, “reason to believe” et cetera.
+Suffice it to say, these expressions have been held not to mean: subjective satisfaction of the officer concerned.
 Such power given to the concerned officer is not an arbitrary power and has to be exercised in accordance with the restraints imposed by law.”

 – Hon’ble Justice R.F.
 Nariman, Tata Chemicals v.
 Commissioner of Customs, [Civil Appeal Nos.
 7439-7440 of 2004].

 Also see, A.S.
 Krishnan v.
 State of Kerala, (2004) 11 SCC 576.